haozhang96/Getty/README.md

 }
 ```

-Now imagine doing this for even more deeply-nested objects.
+Now imagine doing this for even more deeply nested objects.
 What a nightmare!

 This is where Getty could come in handy.